Naama Lazimi: Knesset member

 Yair Netanyahu, the son of Prime Minister Benjamin Netanyahu, has lived abroad with bodyguards since 2023, which was estimated to cost the government NIS 2.5 million (equivalent to $680,000 USD) in 2024.
 In February 2025, during a Knessset Finance Committee meeting, Lazimi criticized this, and asserted that Netanyahu was "exiled" for allegedly hitting his father, stating:

 I want to ask about the prime minister’s son, Yair Netanyahu.
 Last year, an article stated that his security costs around NIS 2.5 million per year.
 I want to ask whether this sum is still budgeted and whether there is still an intention to fund the prime minister’s son’s stay because he hit the prime minister and had to be abroad as he damaged a symbol of authority.

 A representative for Netanyahu's party, Likud, called the allegations an "absolute lie and detestable, a new low from the depths of the Left’s sewer."
 The representative also said that Lazimi should lose her immunity and pay, as should anyone else who repeated her claims.
 Yair Netanyahu also filed a lawsuit against Lazimi.

-During the Iran–Israel war, the Arab city of Tamra was hit by a missile from Iran, killing four and injuring ten.
+During the Twelve-Day War between Iran and Israel, the Arab city of Tamra was hit by a missile from Iran, killing four and injuring ten.
 Lazimi, Golan, and Kariv visited the city on 15 June 2025 to pay condolences to the families of those killed.
 Fellow opposition party National Unity followed suit the next day, prompting criticism of the government for failing to visit Tamra despite visiting other cities hit by Iranian missiles.

+She serves as the chair of the Knesset's special committee on Young Israelis.